gilch/hissp/docs/style_guide.rst

          x

 The rule is to pass the parent *bracket*.
-You might not pass the head *symbol* in some alignment styles.
+You might not pass the head *atom* in some alignment styles.

 .. code:: Lissp